folly-ah-duh/SOC/README.md

   * The In-game Notification is the text that the player see in-game, upon completing a sideop task.
 The user can write any notification that will fit their sideop the best (ex: Example Sideop Notification, VIP Extracted, Commander Eliminated)

 ## Enemy Routes Guide
-Currently, route information is still being researched by [Sai/youarebritish](https://github.com/youarebritish), so (for now) new routes cannot be created and old routes can only be previewed in-game.
+[Sai/youarebritish](https://github.com/youarebritish) has reverse-engineered the route format, which is a great leap forward for modding MGSV:TPP.
+Creating new route files and previewing existing routes is technically possible, however rather inaccessible for average users.
+Until route files can be made user friendly, routes will need to be previewed in-game.
 For a given route name (ex: rt_powerPlant_d_0000):
  * Routes with \_d_ in their names are the encampment's **daytime routes**.
 These routes are typically more patrol-oriented, so the user is more likely to find patrol routes by assigning soldiers to \_d_ routes.
  * Routes with \_n_ in their names are the encampment's **nighttime routes**.
 Nighttime routes tend to be more stationary than their daytime counterparts, with occasional patrol routes.
- * Routes with \_snp_ in their names are **sniper routes**.
+ * Routes with \_snp_ in their names are **sniper routes**, and typically rare.
 Soldiers assigned to sniper routes will stand in place as they sweep the landscape with their gun at the ready.
 Assigning soldiers with the 'SNIPER' gear is recommended for these routes, but not required.
  * Routes with \_c_ in their name are the encampment's **caution routes**.
 Soldiers with these routes will walk cautiously with their guns at the ready.
    * \_c_ routes can be used as a soldier's Sneak Route, although the soldier will still patrol as if they are on alert. \_d_ and \_n_ routes can be used as a soldier's Caution Route, but the soldier will still act alert as they patrol.
  * Routes with \_h_ in their name are **hold routes**.
 Soldiers with hold routes will stand in place, alert as they wait for the player.
  * Routes with \_r_ in their name are **rain routes**.
 A soldier assigned to a rain route will stand under shelter (ex: a tent or roof).
 Soldiers with rain routes are almost always completely stationary.
  * Routes with \_s_ in their name are **sleep routes**.
 Soldiers assigned to a sleep route as their Sneak Route will lay in bed sleeping until disturbed by the player.
    * If the soldier has a sleep route assigned as their Caution Route, they will stand over their bed and hold their gun at the ready (similar to \_h_ routes).
+* Routes with \_a_ in their names are **alert routes**.
+These routes are particularly rare, because soldiers use cover-based mechanics by default, without the need of alert-specific routes.
+* Helicopters use specific routes, which patrol through the sky.
+These routes do not seem to follow a naming scheme like the soldier routes, but the route names will often refer to a 'heli' (Ex: enemyHeli01_Search, rt_heli_quest_0001).
+Additionally, all player landing zones can be considered helicopter routes.
+These routes will have the 'lz' prefix.
+A few missions contain helicopter routes, such as Where Do The Bees Sleep, Hellbound, and The War Economy.
+A number of sideops also utilize helicopter routes.
+* Walker Gears use specific routes, which can be assigned to their riders, in order to patrol an area on a Walker Gear.
+These routes are significantly more rare than other route types, and typically have "\_walkerGear" or "\_wkr" in their names.
+Only specific main missions have walker gear routes, such as Hellbound, The War Economy and Skull Face.

+**As of SOC 0.6.0**, an additional route file can be assigned to a sideop.
+Until custom routes can be made easily accessible, users should seek out existing .frt files within the game's archives.
+To unpack the game archives, the user must drag the .dat file onto [GzsTool](https://github.com/Atvaark/GzsTool/releases/download/v0.5.3/GzsTool.v0.5.3.zip).exe.
+For gathering route files, the user should unpack chunk2.dat (Afghanistan's game files), chunk4.dat (Central Africa's files) and chunk1.dat (contains additional sideop files).
+Main missions and vanilla sideops are a good source of useable routes; within the unpacked chunk folders, these files can be found in \Assets\tpp\pack\mission2\story and \Assets\tpp\pack\mission2\quest, respectively.
+The route files are packed into .fpk files, which can also be unpacked with GzsTool.
+Refer to this [list of mission codes](http://metalgearmodding.wikia.com/wiki/MissionCodes) when searching for a specific route file.
+For example, if the user wanted to utilize the Smasei Fort routes from the mission "Where Do The Bees Sleep," they would open chunk2_dat (The Afghanistan archive), and then navigate to \Assets\tpp\pack\mission2\story (The files for the main missions).
+Once there, the user should use the MissionCodes list to determine the specific mission's code.
+For "Where Do The Bees Sleep, the code is 10040, so the user should open the s10040 folder.
+For this mission, there is only one fpk: s10040_area.fpk. unpack this fpk file with GzsTool, and then browse the directory, searching for the \*.frt file extension.
+Copy s10040_area.frt from s10040_area_fpk\Assets\tpp\pack\mission2\story\s10040 to SOC's SOCassets\RouteAssets\ directory.
+SOC will then list s10040_area as a selectable route file.

 A few outpost routes have been roughly documented in Afghanistan_CP_Reference.lua and CentralAfrica_CP_Reference.lua in the Helpful User Resources folder, but the user will need to learn the routes in-game if they wish to have precise patrols for their sideops (although sideops with randomly assigned routes work well enough).
 These are some tips for gathering route information:
 * Build a sideop with each soldier assigned to a unique route, the QuickMenu [Down] hotkey will notify the user of the soldier's name.
 The user can then match the route by the name of the soldier, and take note of how they patrol.